Carlos Miguel (footballer, born 1998): Corinthians

+Nottingham Forest

+On 9 July 2024, Carlos Miguel signed for English Premier League club Nottingham Forest for around £3.4m.

 Personal life

 Carlos Miguel's father José Cláudio was also a footballer and a goalkeeper.
 He represented Botafogo in the 1970s before being murdered in Macaé when Carlos Miguel was seven.
 His brother Júnior also played football as a youth.